sf-wdi-14/notes/lectures/week-7/_2_tuesday/dawn/nested-resources-and-multiple-associations.md

   resources :articles
 end
 ```
-*Check how your routes have been modified*
+*Check to see how your routes have been modified*
 ```bash
 rake routes
 ```